ChristopherCL/Paczkolab/README.md

 Group project.
 Responsible for User Class, User restEndPoints, User Tests and router.
-Group project.
-Responsible for user, usertests and router.
 Waiting for Address, Size and Parcel Classes.